vanhoangkha/Networking-fundamentals/Day25_DynamicRouting.md

 “next hop 192.168.3.1, learned via OSPF (lower AD than RIP), Metric 10”

-- You can CHANGE the AD of a Định tuyến Giao thức (This will be demonstrated in the lecture for OSPF Cấu hình)
+- You can CHANGE the AD of a Định tuyến Giao thức (This will be demonstrated in the lecture for OSPF Configuration)
 - You can also change the AD of a STATIC Tuyến đường:

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ec167f95-e5d7-49c8-aff7-1957e51934b1)